Dashakumaracharita: V

-Rajavahan relates his adventures.
+Rajavahana relates his adventures.
 He had gone to the town of Avanti where he became enamoured of Princess Avantisundari (the daughter of Manasara, his father's enemy).
 Meanwhile, Manasara has temporarily abdicated his kingdom to practice penance and left Chandavarman in charge.
-Rajavahan and Avantisundari are married by a friendly conjurer who makes Chandavarman believe that the wedding ceremony is a delusion.
+Rajavahana and Avantisundari are married by a friendly conjurer who makes Chandavarman believe that the wedding ceremony is a delusion.
 The couple retires into a private chamber for amorous sport.

 The Dashakumaracharita proper

-In Chapter I, the text begins in the middle of Rajavahan's story.
+In Chapter I, the text begins in the middle of Rajavahana's story.

 I

-The lovers are discovered by royal attendants and reported to Chandavarman, who becomes furious, arrests Rajavahan and imprisons him in a wooden cage.
+The lovers are discovered by royal attendants and reported to Chandavarman, who becomes furious, arrests Rajavahana and imprisons him in a wooden cage.
 Then Chandavarman launches a military campaign against his rival King Simhavarman (carrying along the wooden cage onto the battlefield) and vanquishes him.
-Meanwhile, a message arrives from Manasara commanding that Rajavahan be executed.
+Meanwhile, a message arrives from Manasara commanding that Rajavahana be executed.
 As he is about to be trampled to death by an elephant, the chain tied to his feet falls off and is revealed to be a nymph who had previously been cursed into assuming that form.
 Meanwhile, Chandavarman is killed by a thief.
-Several military allies of Simhavarman arrive at the scene, amongst whom all of Rajavahan's remaining missing friends are found.
-Now Apahaarvarman is asked to relate his adventures.
+Several military allies of Simhavarman arrive at the scene, amongst whom all of Rajavahana's remaining missing friends are found.
+Now Apaharavarman is asked to relate his adventures.

 II

-Apahaarvarman travelled to the city of Champa, where he became a gamester and a burglar and helped the maiden Kulapalika to gain her lover by enriching her with burgled wealth.
-A devious prostitute named Kamanamanjiri had defrauded several people in that city.
-Apahaarvarman falls in love with her sister Ragmanjiri, tricks Kamanamanjiri into giving back her money to her former paramours, and marries the sister.
+Apaharavarman travelled to the city of Champa, where he became a gamester and a burglar and helped the maiden Kulapalika to gain her lover by enriching her with burgled wealth.
+A devious prostitute named Kamanamanjari had defrauded several people in that city.
+Apaharavarman falls in love with her sister Ragamanjari, tricks Kamanamanjari into giving back her money to her former paramours, and marries the sister.
 Later he rashly attacks a soldier and is imprisoned.
 The jailor Kantaka uses his services to dig a tunnel out of the prison into the royal palace since Karnataka is enamoured of the princess and wishes to visit her in secret.
-However, Apahaarvarman kills the jailor and escapes through the tunnel.
+However, Apaharavarman kills the jailor and escapes through the tunnel.

 III

-Next, Upahaarvarman relates his adventures.
+Next, Upaharavarman relates his adventures.
 He had returned to his own country Videha in search of the Prince.
 He meets his old nurse who informs him that his father's kingdom has been usurped by King Vikatavarman.
 He entices the king into a trap to perform a magical rite in order to exchange his (the King's) old and shrivelled body for a new one and succeeds in killing him.
 The kingdom is restored to his father.